2.6. Bigging up biodiversity

 Benefits of biodiversity

-By installing natural elements in your premises you can improve the overall environment and experience for your team and guests.
+By installing natural elements on your premises, you can improve the overall environment and experience for your team and guests.

 Although it may seem that biodiversity is primarily related to the countryside, this is not the case.
 It also includes our cities.
 With this in mind, more urban business owners are implementing initiatives such as roof gardens and beehives.